A full range of treatments for eye inflammation.

-If an autoimmune disease is the underlying cause, you might need an immunosuppressant to alter your immune system and stop the inflammation.
-These include:
+If an autoimmune disease is the underlying cause, you might need an immunosuppressant.
+These medications suppress your body’s immune reaction to stop inflammation.

 You may need biologic drugs that target certain parts of your immune system to stop inflammation, called targeted therapies: